rphill26/Jury-Box/README.md

 You must have two terminals open to run the app locally.
 One must be in the Jury-Box/jury-box-frontend directory, while the 2nd must be in the Jury-Box/server/src folder.

-In the jury-box-frontend terminal, use 'yarn run relay' to load in the schema from graphql to the frontend.
+In the jury-box-frontend terminal, use yarn run relay
+to load in the schema from graphql to the frontend.

-Next, still in the jury-box-frontend terminal, use 'yarn run start' to have the app open on port 3000.
+Next, still in the jury-box-frontend terminal, use yarn run start
+ to have the app open on port 3000.
 This will load in the React App and front end UI.

-Then, in your second terminal, use 'node index.js' to start up your server.
-This is connected to an Atlas Cloud Cluster and will read 'DB OK' at the bottom of the terminal.
+Then, in your second terminal, use node index.js to start up your server.
+This is connected to an Atlas Cloud Cluster and will read
+DB OK
+ at the bottom of the terminal.

 ## Technologies Used